<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 The Crossfire is now on its third iteration as the Crossfire 3 SRS and TA models, but there are plenty of Crossfire owners that still have their original Crossfire 1’s in service.

-That’s because not only is this boot built to the highest level of motocross-racing spec, but it’s also 100% rebuildable.
+That’s because not only is this boot built to the highest level of off-road racing spec, but it’s also 100% rebuildable.
 Every part of the upper boot as well as the entire sole can be replaced with just a couple screws.
 You don’t even need to take them to a cobbler.

 New call-to-action